Du Jiang (actor)

 Du Jiang (杜江 (Dù Jiāng); born 10 September 1985) is a Chinese actor best known for his role in Operation Red Sea.

 Biography

 Du was born into a working-class family in Jinan, Shandong, on 10 September 1985.
 In 2004, he enrolled at Shanghai Theatre Academy, where he studied alongside Chen He and Zheng Kai.

 Du made his television debut with a supporting role in Rich Man Poor Love (2007).
 That same year, his first film role came with the Empire of Silver, alongside Aaron Kwok, Hao Lei, and Zhang Tielin.

 In 2012, Du starred opposite Wang Zhiwen and Zhang Guoli in Green Porcelain.
 He played a supporting role in Beijing Youth, a romance television series starring Li Chen, Ma Su and Du Chun.

-In 2017, Du had a supporting role in Game of Hunting, a commercial war themed television series starring He Ge, Jian Renzi, and Wan Qian.
+In 2017, Du had a supporting role in Game of Hunting, a commercial war themed television series starring Hu Ge, Jian Renzi, and Wan Qian.